-Barber-Nichols Inc. (BNI) has extensive experience designing and producing compact, high-speed turbo-alternators.
-High power (up to 6 MW) turbine-generators utilizing gearbox reduction have been developed by BNI since 1980, but recent smaller capacity designs (up to 400 kW) have utilized a high-speed, single-shaft, permanent magnet architecture.
+Barber-Nichols (BN) has extensive experience designing and producing compact, high-speed turbo-alternators.
+High power (up to 6 MW) turbine-generators utilizing gearbox reduction have been developed by BN since 1980, but recent smaller capacity designs (up to 400 kW) have utilized a high-speed, single-shaft, permanent magnet architecture.
 This approach allows the machine to operate at the optimum speed for turbine efficiency without the challenges of engineering a high reduction ratio gearbox for a one-off application.
-Low hour duty machines can be offered with rolling element bearings, while the longer mean time between refurbishment machines can be fitted with foil bearings.
+Low-hour duty machines can be offered with rolling element bearings, while the longer mean time between refurbishment machines can be fitted with foil bearings.
 Both radial in-flow and axial impulse designs are available to best match your duty.
-BNI also offers the power electronics products to control the turbine-alternator or invert the power to grid conditions as needed.
+BN also offers power electronics products to control the turbine-alternator or invert the power to grid conditions as needed.

 Model FCE-01-000 Bottoming Turbine Alternator in Direct Carbonate Fuel Cell Stack